 For a professional artist or designer, there are plenty of ways to make money online.
 Before you get started, though, you’d want to be prepared.
 Launching your own website is a great way to attract potential clients (see our best website builders for help), while the best cloud storage can help you efficiently manage all your digital assets from one place.

 From becoming a video game streamer to offering lessons over video calls, here are the eight best ways to make money online in 2021.
 Note that not all of these options will be suitable for everyone, and some freelancers won't like uploading their work to some platforms.
 Be discerning, but also experiment, too.
-You never know where you might end up creating a new revenue stream for yourself.
+You never know where you might end up creating a new revenue stream for yourself – see our other ideas on ways to make more money and see these awesome nail art designs.

 01. Sell your work on Etsy